-Good news, Austrian Airlines loads passengers from the inside out.
-Window, then middle, then isle seat.
-Pretty cool, but disheartening if you have an isle seat and don’t know why you’re getting on last.
+Good news, Austrian Airlines loads passengers from the outside in.
+Window, then middle, then aisle seat.
+Pretty cool, but disheartening if you have an aisle seat and don’t know why you’re getting on last.
 Now I know, and approve.

 Bad news, I spent the first 6 days in Sofia battling a cold I caught from a woman on the plane.
 Aviation Rule 7A: never fly with sinus congestion.
 At least I have the satisfaction of seeing that she couldn’t clear her ears on landing.
 Aviation Rule 7B: always carry a bottle of nasal decongestant spray, because we know you’ll violate Rule 7A.
 Too bad she didn’t have COVID, then I might have been asymptomatic.

 Sofia, capital of Bulgaria, home of “it looks like Russian, but it’s really Bulgarian.”
 Bulgarian, like Russian, uses the Cyrillic Alphabet.
 Although Russian and Bulgarian look the same, the languages are from different branches of the Slavic language tree.
 Don’t believe the internet, Bulgarians cannot understand Russian—I did a survey, sample size of 1.